There is Still Time to Claim

 WHO can claim the credit?

 The American Rescue Plan Act expanded the 2021 Child Tax Credit (CTC) to almost 90% of children in the U.S., including families with no earned income, who don’t usually file tax returns.
 That includes grandparents and parents with disabilities living on Social Security, and families that couldn’t find work and got by on unemployment benefits and other supports.
-Families that already got the advance payments in 2021 must file to get the second half of their credit in 2022; families that didn’t get the advance credit can get the entire credit by filing now.
+Families that already got the advance payments in 2021 must file a 2021 tax return to get the second half of their credit; families that didn’t get the advance credit can get the entire CTC by filing now.
+Families have until April 2025 to claim the 2021 expanded CTC by filing a back tax return or amended return.

 WHY does it matter?